kristiantoyanuar/spring-boot-example/README.md

 **Run it**

+Maven:

 Execute this on folder module/api
-Maven:
 ```
 mvn spring-bot:run
 ```

 Gradle:

+Execute this on project root
 ```
-gradle clean test build
+gradle api:bootRun
 ```

 **Usage**